berkay-digital/KickDevDocs/README.md

 ### Feedback

 Following many other open source projects, we will use Github as our central point of feedback, bug reports and feature requests for the API.
 All this documentation is stored within a repository which we will make publicly accessible, to allow the community to contribute to the project.
-We might even look at publishing a public road map there, but we are at that stage yet.
+We might even look at publishing a public road map there, but we aren't at that stage yet.

 #### Short term feedback